 The Push-Twist hand control driving system from Sure-Grip works using a horizontally installed handle for easy-grip.
 This handle can be installed on either side of the steering wheel.
 To accelerate, the driver twists the handle like a throttle on a motorcycle, and to brake, the user pushes the handle forward toward the dashboard.

 There is also a secondary lever installed on the handle of the Push-Twist hand control system that is used to enhance throttling and allow for a more comfortable driving experience on longer trips.

-In addition to the benefits mentioned above, the push/twist type of driving hand control provides these additional benefits:
+In addition to the benefits mentioned above, the Push-Twist type of driving hand controls from Sure Grip provides these additional benefits:

-In addition to the obvious benefits, the push/pull type of hand control provides the additional benefits:
+In addition to the obvious benefits, the Push-Pull type of hand control provides the additional benefits:

 The Featherlite handicap driving hand controls from Sure-Grip is an electronic assist adaptive driving system that is safer and easier to use than its mechanical counterparts.
 Please review the video below, especially if you are new to hand controls.
 The video takes you through a brief demonstration of the use and discusses the pros and cons of the different types of hand control devices on the market today.

 Superior Van & Mobility has adaptive equipment financing!
 Use the funds to finance the purchase of adaptive driving controls, wheelchair lifts, scooter lifts & carriers, mobility seating, even service & repairs.
 To learn more or apply today, please click the button below.